DannyArends/CTLmapping/README.md

 mapping methodology.
 QCL mapping is a novel approach to detect genetic regulation of phenotypes in recombinant inbred line populations (RIL).
 It is a method complementair to QTL analysis, and provides additional insights, overlooked by the classical QTL approach.

-Differences in correlations between traits within an inbred population are determined per genetic marker.
-At each marker phenotypes are grouped and a single phenotype is used to distinguish these differences.
-The likelyhood profiles (similar to QTL profiles) of this 'loss of correlation' measurement shows a very high degree of overlap with classical QTL profiles, BUT provide additional information on the genetic network underlying these QTL.
+Differences in correlations between traits within an inbred population are determined at each genetic marker.
+Phenotypes are assigned to genotype groups and a single phenotype is used to scan all other phenotypes for a loss in or a gain of correlation.
+The likelyhood profiles (similar to QTL profiles) of this 'loss of correlation' measurement show a very high degree of overlap with classical QTL profiles, BUT additional information is easily extracted from phenotype x phenotype interaction plots.
+With the right dataset (ideally a combination of: classical phenotypes, protein abundance and gene expression) QCL shows the genetic wiring of the classical phenotypes and identify key players in the genetic / protein network underlying QTL and QCL.

 Installation
 ------------